mlsanigeria/nigeria-crime-trends/README.md

 1. [**Speech-Enabled RAG Solution**](https://github.com/mlsanigeria/speak-to-docs): A project leveraging Microsoft Azure AI Services to build a Retrieval-Augmented Generation (RAG) solution where users can upload any document and interact with it through audio.
 The system allows for both audio input and audio responses, providing a seamless voice-based interaction with your documents.

 2. **Crime Trend and Fatalities Prediction in Nigeria**: This project aims to analyze crime trends in Nigeria and build one machine learning model to predict crime-related fatalities.
 Participants will perform a full analysis of the [dataset](https://github.com/mlsanigeria/nigeria-crime-trends/tree/main/data) obtained from [ACLED](https://acleddata.com/), including data cleaning, exploratory data analysis (EDA), and model building.
 An existing analysis at the African level can be used as a reference for participants.
 You can check out the notebook [here](https://github.com/Sammybams/HamoyeAI-Team-Theano-Capstone-Project/blob/master/experimentation/Full%20Analysis%20of%20Crime%20Dataset%20(1997%20to%202023%20March%2031st).ipynb) for ideas on how to conduct a comprehensive analysis for Nigeria.
+You can also check out the starter notebook [here](https://github.com/mlsanigeria/nigeria-crime-trends/blob/main/experimentation_%7BGitHub_Username%7D/starter_notebook.ipynb), which contains the starter code covering the data cleaning, data visualization and ML modelling stages of the project.
+_Copying the starter notebook verbatim is not allowed.
+It should simply be used as a guide to get started._

 ## **How to Participate**